When your AC blows a fuse regularly, it can be concerning, to say the least.

 3. Dirty condenser coils

 Dirty or “insulated” condenser coils means they’re not able to lose heat as efficiently as they normally would.
 Once again, your air conditioner is forced to draw in excess power to be able to “force out” more heat.

 4. Condenser shuttering

-Sometimes, especially under extremely hot weather, your air conditioner’s compressor might malfunction and continuously turn on and off.
+Sometimes, especially under extremely hot weather, your compressor might malfunction in that case AC keeps turning on and off.
 The power fluctuation will cause the fuse wire to wear and tear, and finally blow up.

 5. General circuit problems

 You’ve noticed that even after solving all the problems above, your AC’s fuse still keeps on blowing up.

 It’s time you called in an HVAC professional to thoroughly check your air conditioner’s electrical circuit and wiring.